deepomicslab/MetaTCR/Readme.md

 2. **Step 2: Encode Repertoires to Meta-vectors**

    Use the pre-computed centroids (included in `./data/processed_data/`) to encode your own repertoire data.
+This will generate a .pk file containing the meta-vectors in the output directory.
+The demo takes approximately 1~3 minutes to run on a standard desktop with a GPU.

    **For unlabeled data** (no positive/negative labels):